j4n-r/FSWD_sc-admin/docs/design-decisions.md

 ---

-## [Example, delete this section] 01: How to access the database - SQL or SQLAlchemy
+## 01: How to access the database?

 ### Meta